MSLNZ/service-coverage-evolution/README.md

 Quantifying evolution of service coverage for CIPM MRA participants.

-The website to visualize the results is available [here](https://mslnz.github.io/service-coverage-evolution/).
+The website to visualise the results is available [here](https://mslnz.github.io/service-coverage-evolution/).

 ## Overview